-35. The maturity of the debt is determined by reference to the earliest date on which the lender can require payment.
-After considering the current maturity profile of the Council's debt (as shown in appendix 4) the following limits are put forward for approval.
+36. The maturity of the debt is determined by reference to the earliest date on which the lender can require payment.
+After considering the current maturity profile of the Council's debt (as shown in appendix 4) the following limits, which are the same as for the current year, are put forward for approval.